Cosmos547/rts_moving_simulation/README.md

 ```

 #### Manual
-- `SPACE` toggles the view for potential field
+- `SPACE` toggles the view for displaying potential field

 #### Objectives
 1. Interactive map with mini-map that will pan around and zoom base of the input of a mouse.